…I’ve been on a big “mind” kick lately which is only appropriate because I’ve been working on my grey matter a lot recently.

 To properly utilize the “thought stopping” technique it’s important to engage a positive, affirming thought after the negative thought as arisen.
 Ultimately, the positive, affirming thought will override the negative one over time.
 But, this takes practice.
-Because negative thought patterns are ingrained, so too must positive thought patterns be ingrained.
+Because as negative thought patterns are ingrained, so too must positive thought patterns be ingrained.

 But before we can override the negative thought we must first acknowledge and accept the negative thought – not as truth but rather, simply as it exists -no resistance, no ignoring it.
 We simply let it be.